walmartlabs/active-status/README.md

 This is compounded by the fact that job lines are only updated when the underlying data is changed (by sending an update to the job's channel).

+Starting in 0.1.8, the `with-output-redirected` macro can usually, but not always, prevent unwanted output from interfering with the status board.

 **TL;DR**: Don't write any output while the status board is running.

 ### Compatibility